sandordargo/sandordargo.github.io/_posts/2022-7-27-cpp-on-sea-trip-report.md

 ### [Midnote: For the Sake of Complexity by Kevlin Henney](https://cpponsea.uk/2022/sessions/midnote-for-the-sake-of-complexity.html)

-[Kevlin](https://twitter.com/KevlinHenney)'s stage presence, his smile and the enthusiasm he talks with makes it very difficult not to mention his talks anytime when you think about what you liked best.
+[Kevlin](https://twitter.com/KevlinHenney)'s stage presence, his smile and the enthusiasm he talks with make it very difficult not to mention his talks anytime when you think about what you liked best.

-This is the first time that I heard/seen him live and indeed it was a strong experience.
+This is the first time that I heard/saw him live and indeed it was a strong experience.

 But what did he talk about?